A quiet but significant change has been happening on the internet for the last year.

 What is ChatGPT SEO?

-• found reliable,
+found reliable,

-• usable as a source in answers
+and usable as a source in their answers.

 For example, a few years ago:

-• plenty of keywords,
+plenty of keywords,

-• aggressive SEO techniques
+aggressive SEO techniques

 were much more effective.